comp210ss2/comp210ss2.github.io/notes/qz06_topics.md

         - **Given a graph or description of one, identify whether it is sparse or dense**
     - Topological sort
         - **Properties of topo sort** (e.g., slide 28)
+        - **Under what condition can two vertices in a DAG be in either order in a topo sort?**
         - **Given a graph, be able to provide a topo sort if it exists, or assert that it does not exist**
         - **Given a graph and sequence of vertices, be able to identify whether the sequence is a topo sort**
         - Topo sort algorithm